Enter your color code to begin repairing your vehicle

 You can’t touch up large scratch repairs

-2. You can’t touch up anything larger than 2 inches.
+2. You can’t touch up anything larger than 2 inches wide.
 Sometimes true…sometimes not.
 Blacks, whites, solid reds, and most dark reds, blues, and greens, can be touched up, sanded flat, then buffed to a shine.
 It’s not a 100% repair, but it can get you out of a $1k+ body shop bill.
-Silvers, golds, and all other light metallics can’t be touched up beyond 2 inches.
+Silvers, golds, and all other light metallics can’t be touched up beyond 2 inches wide.
 The metallic flake in the paint simply does not lay down flat.
 It reflects light in varying directions and draws attention to the scratch.

 3. You can touch up steel parts, but touch up doesn’t stick to plastic.
 Not true.
 As long as the plastic surfaces have been cleaned with wax and grease remover or iosopropyl alcohol, touch up paint will bond permanently.

 Touch up paint always looks dull when repairing scratches

 4. Touch up paint always looks dull…like freckles all over the face of your car.
 This is true of do-it-yourself touch ups, which don’t involve the application of the “clearcoat” that gives paint its shine.
 The professional’s trick is to mix in a small catalyzed (two part) clearcoat with the basecoat (colored paint) prior to applying it to the car.

 5. Touch up paint will eventually fall out, buff out, or be removed by car washes.
 Again, as long as the scratch repair area is completely clean prior to touch-up, the repair is permanent.
 Touch up paint is of the same formulation as the car’s factory paint (urethane), and there’s no reason it won’t have the same lifespan.